VPRL/Virginia-Philosophy-Reality-Lab/README.md

 If you are an educator or researcher interested in using VR in the classroom or on your next project, all of our completed modules are available on our GitHub page for download.

 ## Additional Resources
 We are part of a growing network of thinkers and researchers around the world interested in using XR to pursue traditional philosophical topics.
-Click HERE to explore other resources and papers exploring these issues.
+Click [HERE](AdditionalResources.md) to explore other resources and papers about these topics.